 After the Course

-There is the opportunity to meet up with others who have taken a course once a month.
-These mornings provide an opportunity for longer periods of practice than we might be doing on our own and help support our ongoing practice by giving us the chance to share our experiences of Mindfulness.
+There is the opportunity to meet up with others who have taken a course either on a weekday evening once a week or a Sunday afternoon once a month.
+These groups provide an opportunity for longer periods of practice than we might be doing on our own and help support our ongoing practice by giving us the chance to share our experiences of Mindfulness.
+See "Events" page for details.